ZephLevy/City_Portal/README.md

 where information is treated as a shared resource and every resident, developer, or policymaker can take part in shaping the city’s future.

+## Run locally
+Use `docker compose` or `podman compose` at the project root.
+Then, `cd` into `backend/` and type `cargo run`.
+Cargo is not currently part of the compose as it has to recompile everything every time, which is a massive pain.